Trending topics:

 Matthew Stafford is officially the NFL 2025 season MVP.
-After a stellar season, the quarterback managed to capture the most coveted individual award in football.
+After a stellar campaign, the quarterback managed to capture the most coveted individual award in football.
 However, winning it at 37 years old creates even more buzz around this accolate.

 The Rams quarterback beat other contenders like Patriots’ QB Drake Maye by just five points (366-361).
 According to Adam Schefter of ESPN, Stafford had 24 first-place votes to Drake Maye’s 23.
 This would make the MVP race the closest since Peyton Manning and Steve McNair were co-MVPs in 2003.